Heathrow Airport transport proposals

 Over the years, a number of transport proposals have been made to improve public access to Heathrow Airport, near London in the United Kingdom.

 Currently, all rail connections with Heathrow airport run along an east–west alignment to and from central London.
 Most rail passengers heading for Heathrow must pass through London Zone 1 stations in order to reach Heathrow.
 The British government's Department for Transport has considered various proposed schemes for new links to improve access to the airport.

 Background

 Heathrow Airport is a major international airport which lies 14 mi west of Central London.
 For the first 45 years of its operation, public transport links to Heathrow Airport were provided by airport buses.
 Rail connections to Heathrow Airport began in 1977 with the extension of the London Underground Piccadilly line to Heathrow Central tube station (now Heathrow Terminals 2 & 3).
 The Tube was extended to Terminal 4 in 1986 and Terminal 5 in 2008.
 A new airport rail link opened between Heathrow and London Paddington station in 1998, when the Heathrow Express service began, followed soon after by Heathrow Connect which was a stopping service at all stations between Heathrow and London Paddington.
-The mainline rail service is due to be enhanced and extended to central London and Essex when the Elizabeth line, currently under construction, opens in 2022 (delayed from 2019).
+The mainline rail service was enhanced and extended to central London and Essex when the Elizabeth line opened in 2022.